2018 RAMSA Prize Winners Announced

 Ms. Gates and Mr. Nye's research will focus on Sir Edwin Lutyens’ 1912 plan for New Delhi and Le Corbusier’s 1950 plan for Chandigarh—two chronologically and geographically adjacent examples of the rare opportunity to design new cities with public and institutional buildings, monuments, residences, and furniture all at once, under the direction of a single architect.

 The jury—RAMSA Partners Paul L. Whalen, Gary L. Brewer, and Meghan L. McDermott—was particularly intrigued by the harmony of the proposal and the way it connects to the firm's work.
 "In our office we design everything from furniture and houses to parks and neighborhoods and even cities; it's interesting to be reminded that there are other architects who have done the same thing.
 Lutyens and Le Corbusier's work in India produced such different visual results that it will be fascinating to compare and contrast two examples of Europeans going to a faraway place and seeing how they responded to local culture, or not."

-In addition, the jury congratulates the three runners-up:
+In addition, the jury congratulates the two runners-up: